1171-jpg/ineqmath/codex/README.md

 Codex-Style Evaluation for IneqMath
 ===================================

-This directory contains a light-weight implementation for evaluating OpenAI models on the IneqMath benchmark from within the `codex/` subfolder.
+This directory contains a light-weight implementation for evaluating models on the [IneqMath benchmark](https://arxiv.org/abs/2506.07927) from with Codex CLI intergation.

 The implementation:
 - reads IneqMath JSON files (e.g. data/json/dev.json),